NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

     --refine-intrinsics focal_length,distortion \
     -o output.json                              \

+The pixel pitch must always be 1, so the focal length and optical center must be in units of pixel.

 It is suggested to not optimize the optical center, as that correlates with the camera pose and can lead to an implausible solution.
 The ``--distortion`` option need not be set, as the program will try to figure that out.